tsnellgrove/dark_castle2/castle_to_do2.md

 			- DONE: second half play-through test (win!)

 -2.1.2
-	- All input and output from main routine
+	- DON:E All input and output from main routine
 		- DONE: input already gathered there
-		- print to buffer variable and then actually print buffer variable in main
+		- DONE: print to output variable and then actually print buffer variable in main
 			- DONE: redirected to output in printtw and appending with each print
 				- DONE: used global variable 'output' to avoid passing to printtw a zillion times
 				- DONE: still getting repeat prints due to printing within printtw
 			- DONE: return 'output' from interpet_txt and print from main routine (as expected, non printtw text is now first)
 			- DONE: convert all prints via printtw
 			- DONE: troubleshoot print spacing (eliminated "/n" as needed)

+- 2.1.3
-	- Break into to 'dark_castle2' and 'interpreter' and call 'interpreter' from 'dark_castle2'
+	- DONE: Break into to 'dark_castle2' and 'interpreter' and call 'interpreter' from 'dark_castle2'
-		- move imports to main routine
+		- DONE: move imports to main routine
-		- move all static lists & dictionaries into interpreter_txt
+		- DONE: move all static lists & dictionaries into interpreter_txt
-		- move all variable lists & dictionaries into main and pass back & forth
+		- DONE: move all variable lists & dictionaries into main and pass back & forth
+		- DONE: testing and troubleshooing - win play-through
+			- nb: most of my errors were just long-standing variable passing misses...
+I guess it was lax in the monolithic form

 	- flaskify main routine
 		- decide on how to store data...